spotinst/help/src/docs/faqs/README.md

   ],
 </code></pre>

-Check the **portMappings: hostPort** value in teh task/service defintion.
+Check the **portMappings: hostPort** value in the task/service defintion.

 Port mappings allow containers to access ports on the host container instances to send or receive traffic.
 This configuration can be found in the task definition.
 The hostPort value in port mapping is normally left blank or set to 0.